-Prerequisite: Basic Foods One Semester: .5 Credit Open to Grades 9-12
+Prerequisite: C- or better in Food & Nutrition 1 (Formerly Basic Food) One Semester: .5 Credit Open to Grades 9-12

 Learn what it takes to develop advanced food preparation skills and make smart choices for your family's well-being.
-This course is designed to build upon the knowledge learned in the Basic Foods.
+This course is designed to build upon the knowledge learned in the Food & Nutrition 1.
 Students will explore: soups, sauces, baking, meal planning, knife skills, how to successfully prepare nutritious family meals with various meats and vegetables and more.
 This class is a CTE course.